eadsjr/pgdoc/README.md

 Specific errors for all known cases.

-An script to generate install scripts for custom projects.
+A script to generate install scripts for custom projects.

 Pass through functions for other useful postgresQL features.